foreverbulking/foreverbulking.github.io/index.md

     mechanism to reduce the overhead of garbage collection

 ### UM Bookstore
- Group Project (HTML, CSS, Javascript) - 2023
+#### Group Project (HTML, CSS, Javascript) - 2023

-- Orchestrated a team of four to develop UM Bookstore.
+- collaborated with a team of four to develop UM Bookstore
-- Boosted textbook query speed by 50% through the implementation of a tree structure.
+- Boosted textbook query speed by 50% through the implementation of a tree structure
-- Integrated user-friendly features for browsing, searching, and purchasing textbooks.
+- Integrated user-friendly features for browsing, searching, and purchasing textbooks

 ## Education